Dependence of Dust Formation on the Supernova Explosion: Introduction

 \section{Introduction}

 Dust is ubiquitous in the interstellar medium (ISM) of most galaxies, typically in the form of carbonaceous or silicate cores with a mantle of accumulated ices.
-The outflows of core-collapse supernovae ( \CCSNe) provide a site for dust refractory core formation and processing, and evidence suggests that this dust will survive into the ISM \citep{dwek2019evolution, slavin2020dynamics}.
-From observations of local \CCSNe\ such as 1987A \citep{Dwek_2015,Wesson2014,wesson2015timing} and Cassiopeia A \citep{Arendt_2014,Priestley2019MNRAS.485..440P}, we know that dust is abundant in \CCSN\ ejecta prior to interacting with the ISM.
+A vital component of stellar and galactic life-cycles, understanding the formation of dust in different galactic environments is key to understanding the evolution of those host galaxies.
+Dust cools and insulates collapsing molecular clouds, allowing for more efficient star formation.
+Heavy elements are locked into dust grains, depleting the gas phase of these elements.
+In the ISM the dust grains provide a site for the formation of H$_2$O and other complex molecules through diffusion on the surface. \citep{draine2003interstellar}.

+Of the many theoretical explorations of astrophysics, the transformation of stellar vapor to interstellar molecular fog is shrouded in conjecture and guess-work.
+While there is a substantial body of work that covers terrestrial phenomenon, the formation, growth, and evolution of large molecular particles in the near-vacuum of the environment remains a subject of intense conjecture in the stellar and galactic background.
+We seek to understand the dynamics of time and distance scales over several magnitudes ranging from the chemical reactions at the molecular scale to dynamical reactions at the stellar scale, and then back again.
+The scope of this study is difficult to simply encompass.

+There have been several attempts to this extremely difficult question.
+Dust formation and processing has been observed in stellar winds, \CCSNe, and the atmospheres of AGB stars.
+Dust from Type Ia SNe has also be suggested as a significant contributor \citep{gomez2012dust}.
+There are also several investigations into the cold formation and growth of dust in molecular clouds \citep{marin2020low,mattsson2020grain}.
+The prime producer of galactic dust must have changed over time, as galaxies at high-$z$ lack late-age producers of dust in the local galactic environment such as AGB stars and Type Ia SNe.
+If dust formed in the outflows of \CCSNe\ is a significant source of ISM dust, then production in low-metallicity galaxies of the early universe is likely to be dominated by \CCSNe\ \citep{sadavoy2019life}.

+Observations of local \CCSNe\, such as 1987A \citep{Dwek_2015,Wesson2014,wesson2015timing} and Cassiopeia A \citep{Arendt_2014,Priestley2019MNRAS.485..440P}, show abundant dust masses in \CCSNe\ ejecta prior to interacting with the ISM.
+Heating from post-explosion shocks will disrupt grain formation and growth, and it is argued that this will prevent any significant portion of dust grains formed in the outflow from surviving long enough to reach into the ISM \citep{bocchio2016dust}.
+However, dust material has been seen to survive and reform after the passing of forward shocks in the ejecta of 1987A \citep{matsuura2019sofia}.
+Large dust grains capable of surviving shock destruction have been seen in abundance in SN2010jl \citep{gall2014rapid} Models of dust formation across cosmic time complicate this picture further, with an epoch of formation in stellar ejecta at $z < 2 $, later overtaken by growth in the ISM as the main channel of dust production up to the present \citep{triani2020origin}.